Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/fmodifiers.rst

 -----------------

 These are additional formulas, each with the same options to control their shape.
-Consult mathematics reference for more detailed information on each function.
+Consult mathematics reference for more detailed information on each function:

 - Sine
 - Cosine